Data-Product-Business/open-data-product-spec/source/includes/_datapipeline.md

 Data Pipeline is a process whereby a data product pipeline deployment method is defined.
 Usually the deployment script contains the logic of the individual steps as well as the code chaining the steps together.

-Data Pipeline **OBJECT** enables building, deploying, and running the data product’s code, and storing and giving access to data and metadata.
+Data Pipeline **OBJECT** defines building, deploying, and running the data product’s code, and storing and giving access to data and metadata.
 This priciple has been adopted from the [Data Mesh](https://towardsdatascience.com/what-is-a-data-mesh-and-how-not-to-mesh-it-up-210710bb41e0).

 > Example of Data Pipeline component usage: